 The Camino Inglés

-The Camino Inglés, or “English Way,” is a lesser-known yet rewarding Camino de Santiago route.
-Starting in either Ferrol or A Coruña in North-Western Spain, this path offers a rich blend of history and culture in a shorter pilgrimage.
-The Camino Inglés route spans 119 km from Ferrol and 75 km from A Coruña, but only the Ferrol journey meets the distance required for the Compostela certificate.
+The Camino Inglés route covers 119 km from Ferrol and 75 km from A Coruña.
+Only the Ferrol route meets the minimum distance needed to receive the Compostela certificate.
 Historically, it was popular among pilgrims from Northern Europe, especially England and Ireland.

 Where does the Camino Inglés begin?

 Also known as the English Way, the Camino Inglés has two traditional starting points.
 These are the port cities of A Coruña and Ferrol.
-These cities were important trading routes and pilgrims traditionally took this Camino Route from Northern Europe, Britain, and Ireland on their way to Santiago.
+These cities were important trading routes, and pilgrims traditionally took this Camino Route from Northern Europe, Britain, and Ireland on their way to Santiago.

 Suggested Routes